Adams & Staats | October 12-20

 Tour Announced | March 25, 2019

-A gifted, musically agile and versatile duo looking to expand live performance opportunities and experiences, Adams & Staats are excited to be coming to Ireland to perform for an Irish audience.
-The 9-gig nationwide tour, in association with UPS & IBMA, kicks off in The Beehive Bar in Ardara, Co.
-Donegal on October 12.
+A gifted, musically agile and versatile duo looking to expand live performance opportunities and experiences, Adams & Staats were excited to embark on their first tour to Ireland.
+The 9-gig nationwide tour, in association with UPS & IBMA, ran from October 12 through 20.

-We’ll be streaming Gig 7 from The Aran Islands off the West Coast of Ireland LIVE on the IBMA Facebook page from 20:30 GMT (15:30 EST) on October 18, 2019.
-Don’t miss it!
+We streamed Gig 7 from The Aran Islands off the West Coast of Ireland LIVE on the IBMA Facebook page.
+You can revisit the gig in full here.

 ADAMS (Brandon Lee)